 making both hookup and release easier.

-For spectacular strikes, nothing beats a small finger mullet
+For spectacular strikes, use a small finger mullet fished on

-fished on the surface.
-Other small to medium baitfish will
+the surface.
+Other small to medium baitfish will also draw

-herring, ladyfish, pinfish, and mojarras are examples of baits
+ladyfish, pinfish, and mojarras are examples of baits that can

 exclusively.
 The use of these hooks prevent the leader from